-Part-time undergraduate and all graduate students must report to their Dean's office to officially withdraw.
-Those students unable to withdraw in person must inform their dean's office in writing.
+Part-time undergraduate and all graduate students unable to withdraw in person must inform their dean's office in writing.
 An email from the student's MyNU email account to the dean's office can be accepted.

 Upon completion of the withdrawal process outlined above, the refund of tuition and fees will be based on the number of weeks remaining in the semester at the date of official withdrawal.
-No refund will be granted after 60 percent of the enrollment has passed (nine weeks).
-The following table will be used to determine refunds: